cvjena/aid/README.md

     CLUE        | 0.0005 | 0.0239 | 0.0074 | 0.0045 | 0.0033 | 0.0003 |   0.0037
     Hard-Select | 0.0006 | 0.0270 | 0.0068 | 0.0072 | 0.0031 | 0.0005 |   0.0039
     AID         | 0.0053 | 0.0203 | 0.0087 | 0.0085 | 0.0088 | 0.0017 |   0.0075

-The baseline results should match exactly, while deviations may occur in the other rows due to randomization.